A glass of lemon water to start your day could keep the doctor away…

 Don’t throw away the skin

-Don’t throw away the skin as it is a rich source of nutrients like potassium, dietary fiber, vitamin A and C, calcium, beta carotene and iron.
-It is known to be a great anti-cancer agent because it flushes away carcinogenic stuff from our body.
+Don’t throw away the skin as it is a rich source of nutrients like potassium, dietary fiber, vitamin A and C, calcium, beta carotene, and iron.

-Avoid eating the rind if you have kidney or gallbladder stones avoid eating the skin as it contains high amounts of oxalates that can crystalize and become stones.
+Avoid eating the rind if you have kidney or gallbladder stones avoid eating the skin as it contains high amounts of oxalates that can crystallize and become stones.

 How to prepare?